lammps/lammps/doc/src/fitpod.rst

 is independent of :math:`N_{\rm e}`.

-In order to provide proper orthogonal descriptors for three-body interactions, we need to introduce a three-body parametrized potential.
+In order to provide proper orthogonal descriptors for three-body interactions, we need to introduce a three-body parameterized potential.
 In particular, the three-body potential is defined as a product of radial and angular functions as follows

 .. math::